-We consider a prototypical example of neuronal opinion weighting: the integration of various cues about a stimulus, for example in early visual areas from different parts of the visual field (Fig.~\ref{fig:intro-bayes-optimal}a) or in association areas from different sensory modalities (Fig.~\ref{fig:intro-bayes-optimal}b).
+To give a high-level intuition for our approach, let us consider a prototypical task our brains have to solve: the integration of various cues about a stimulus, for example in early visual areas from different parts of the visual field (Fig.~\ref{fig:intro-bayes-optimal}a) or in association areas from different sensory modalities (Fig.~\ref{fig:intro-bayes-optimal}b).

 Due to properties of the stimulus and of our sensory systems, information delivered via various modalities inherently differs in reliability.
 Behavioral evidence demonstrates that humans and non-human animals are able to integrate sensory input from different modalities \cite[e.g.,][]{rock1964vision,ernst2002humans,knill2003humans,hillis2004slant,alais2004ventriloquist,fetsch2009dynamic,fischer2011owl,raposo2012multisensory,nikbakht2018supralinear} and prior experience \cite[e.g.,][]{xu2017adaptive,darlington2018neural}, to achieve a similar performance as Bayes-optimal cue-integration models.
-We suggest that pyramidal cells across cortex naturally take the average reliability of their inputs into account using two orthogonal information channels: membrane potentials and conductances.
+Our theory suggests that pyramidal cells are naturally suited to implement the necessary computations.
+In particular they take both their inputs and their respective reliabilities into account by using two orthogonal information channels: membrane potentials and conductances.